If you are under 18 years old, please read this page before going any further.

 Anyone can come to visit the club and shoot once, before having to decide whether or not to join and become a probationary member.
 After joining, a minimum of 18 visits within a 6 month period are necessary before full membership can be granted.
 Minimum age for airgun shooting is 18, younger persons can be accepted for cartridge shooting, down to age 14, subject to Range Officers discretion.

-a) Precision .22, using single-shot guns and carried out to international rules, on Mondays and Tuesdays from 19:30 to 21:30.
+a) Precision .22, using single-shot guns and carried out to international rules on Mondays and Tuesdays from 19:30 to 21:30.
 You will be loaned a suitable .22 rifle equipped with aperture sights.
-No air guns, or multi-shot guns used on these nights.
+No air guns, or multi-shot guns can be used on these nights.
 If you eventually want to get your own gun, you will need to apply for a Firearms Certificate and comply with the security requirements for storage specified by the local police.

 b) Sport / hobby shooting using all calibres and types of gun, both rifle and pistol.
-Guns used range from airguns, to unlimited calibre black powder; these are shot on, Wednesdays and Fridays from 19:30 to 21:30 and Sundays from 10:00 to 12:00.
+Guns used range from airguns, to unlimited calibre black powder; these are shot on Wednesdays and Fridays from 19:30 to 21:30 and Sundays from 10:00 to 12:00.
 As a visitor you will be loaned a club .22 rimfire multi-shot carbine, which usually will be equipped with telescopic sights.
 If you eventually want to get your own gun, you will need to apply for a Firearms Certificate and comply with the security requirements for storage specified by the local police.

 Monday from 19:30 to 21:30 for .22 precision shooting: see a) above.